Sayulita Nayarit, Mexico Travel Guide

 Most tours depart early in the morning to Marietas Islands.
 Be sure to arrive at your departure point on time.

-Be prepared for a one day on the water and potential sun contact.
+Be prepared for a day on the water and potential sun contact.
 Be smart about packing for your Marietas Islands adventure.

 Stay hydrated throughout the day by bringing plenty of water.

-Many tours and activities, including Marietas Islands trips, can be booked online via platforms like GetYourGuide.
+A lot of tours and activities, including Marietas Islands trips, can be booked online via platforms like GetYourGuide.

 When exploring less populated hillside areas or paths to remote beaches after dark, it is not recommended to go on foot alone.
 Stick to main roads or use a taxi/golf cart for safety.